 • Skull fracture, which involve broken bones, which can penetrate brain tissue

 Any of these injuries have the potential to be fatal, so again-seek medical care immediately if a head or brain injury is suspected.

 Let a Lawyer Assist You with Your Case

 When accidents and injuries occur that have the potential to cause lasting damages, contact a law firm to get the professional legal representation you need.
-Brain injury attorneys, like a brain injury lawyer in Kansas City, MO from Royce Injury Attorneys, LLC, act as strong legal advocates on your behalf, so you can get the compensation you need to recover.
+Brain injury attorneys, act as strong legal advocates on your behalf, so you can get the compensation you need to recover.
 Call a law office today and request a free consultation.